Arkansas Repertory Theatre: About

 The Rep produces six or seven productions annually.
 It attracts more than 70,000 patrons annually and offers performances over 200 nights each year.
 The Rep has mounted more than 350 productions, including 45 world premieres.
-A recent season included major stagings of The Crucible, Cheryl L. West's Jar The Floor and Sister Act.

 On April 24, 2018, The Rep suspended production due to financial difficulties.
 A volunteer committee led by longtime board member Ruth Shepherd was formed to raise $2.33 million.
 The Rep continued educational programming when production was suspended.

-The Rep resumed performances on February 20, 2019.
+The Rep resumed performances on February 2019.